Kaura, Nigeria: Average Temperature

-The average daily maximum temperature during the 2.7-month hot season, which runs from January 29 to April 18, is above 91°F. March is the hottest month in Kaura, with an average high temperature of 94°F and low temperature of 67°F. The average daily high temperature during the 3.3-month chilly season, which runs from June 28 to October 4, is below 81°F. December is the coldest month of the year in Kaura, with an average high temperature of 87°F and low temperature of 58°F.
+The average daily maximum temperature during the 2.7-month hot season, which runs from January 29 to April 18, is above 91 °F. March is the hottest month in Kaura, with an average high temperature of 94 °F and low temperature of 67 °F. The average daily high temperature during the 3.3-month chilly season, which runs from June 28 to October 4, is below 81 °F. December is the coldest month of the year in Kaura, with an average high temperature of 87 °F and low temperature of 58 °F.

 Geography

-Kaura Local Government Area has an average temperature of 32 degrees Celsius and a total area of 485 square kilometers.
+Kaura Local Government Area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit and a total area of 485 square kilometres.
 The dry and wet seasons are the two distinct seasons that the area experiences.
 Kaura's average wind speed is believed to be 11 km/h, and the area receives 1000 mm of precipitation year.